Frequently Asked Questions

 Our staff will contact you to set up an appointment to have a consult with the surgeon.
 If you require surgery you will be asked to fill out an Operating Room (OR) form before you leave our office.
 This information will then be forwarded to the OR Booking Office at the hospital.

 The OR Booking Department at the hospital (GPRH in Grande Prairie or Northwest Health Centre in High Level), will then contact you for a surgery time and date and any other information needed prior to surgery.
 We do not book any surgeries from our office.

 Please be aware that you may be put on a waitlist depending on the severity of your condition.

 b) Bronchoscopy, ERCP, EUS, Sigmiodoscopy and Endoscopic Procedures:

 If your family doctor has sent a referral to our office for any of these endoscopic procedures, you will not need an appointment at our office.
-The surgeon will review the referral and your referral will then be triaged according to severity and sent to the Out Patient Department (OPD) Booking Department at the Hospital to then be booked.
-The OPD Booking Department at the hospital (QEII in Grande Prairie, Sacred Heart in McLennan, or Northwest Health Centre in High Level) will contact you for a time and date and any instructions needed prior to your procedure.
+The surgeon will review the referral and your referral will then be triaged according to severity and sent to the Out Patient Department (OPD) Booking Department at the hospital to then be booked.
+The OPD Booking Department at (theGPRH in Grande Prairie, the QEII Ambulatory Care Centre in Grande Prairie, the Sacred Heart in McLennan, or Northwest Health Centre in High Level) will contact you for a time and date and any instructions needed prior to your procedure.
 We do not book any procedures from our office.
 Please be aware that there may be a waitlist and each surgeons waitlist may vary.

 4. Hernia Mesh Recalls